ishan-bhardwaj/notes/Scala/ZIO/ZIO/Fibers.md

 ```

 > [!TIP]
-> As soon as the fiber is created using `ZIO#fork`, it starts executing.
+> As soon as the fiber is created using `ZIO#fork`, it starts executing. `fork` does not even wait for the forked fiber to begin execution before returning to the main thread.

 ### `join`